 So the MMMMMMmmmmmm sounds are good, but the Holy Grail of feeding someone is bringing them to tears.
-Reducing a human being to a quaking, sobbing mess whose greatest fear in life is no longer the terrorists … but the loss of their teeth.
+Reducing a human being to a quaking, sobbing mess whose greatest fear in life is no longer death … but the thought of never eating this delicious food again.

 On August 22nd, 2014 such a miracle occurred in my kitchen.
-And then it happened again last week.
+And then it happened again.

 Do you want to know what this miracle food was?
 Bruschetta.
 But you knew that already if you read the title of this post.

-This isn’t just any bruschetta though, it’s bruschetta inspired by the movie Julie & Julia.
-I’m pretty sure it’s the only thing the movie inspired.
-The clips are great, but when you put the whole movie together is just kind of … blah.
-If you don’t know, it’s a movie based on Julie Powell’s blog in which she chronicled her (successful) attempt to recreate every recipe in Julia Child’s “Mastering the Art of French Cooking“.
+This isn’t just any bruschetta though, it’s bruschetta inspired by the movie Julie & Julia which if you don’t know, it’s a movie based on Julie Powell’s blog in which she chronicled her (successful) attempt to recreate every recipe in Julia Child’s “Mastering the Art of French Cooking“.
 GREAT premise for a blog.
-Too bad her blog hasn’t been touched since 2010.

-It looked so goooood.
-And if you watch the scene from the movie, Julie’s husband does exactly what you want people to do.
-He says, “This is SOOO GOOD!”.
+In the movie the bruschetta looked and sounded so goooood.
+And if you watch the scene from the movie, Julie’s husband does exactly what you want people to do when they eat your cooking.
+He says, “This is GOOOOD!”

 Also I love whatshisname.
 Whatshisname is my favourite character on The Mindy Project right after Mindy.
 And the other guy who is so funny.
 You know.
 The nurse.